Canonical 3D Deformer Maps: Unifying parametric and non-parametric methods for dense weakly-supervised category reconstruction: Architecture details

 The insets of \cref{f:arch_overview} show the architecture of the basis and texture networks $B(\kappa)$ and $C(\kappa, \vect{\beta}(I))$.
 The networks follow the C3DPO~\cite{novotny19c3dpo} architecture.
 Each of them consists of a fully connected (FC) layer, followed by three fully connected residual blocks (shown in detail in the lower-right inset) and another fully connected layer adapting the output dimensionality.
 The LayerNorm layers~\cite{Ba2016} used in these networks only perform $\ell^2$ normalization across channels, without using trainable parameters.
 The basis network takes as input the map of 2D canonical embeddings $\kappa$, while the texture network concatenates them with the same texture descriptor~$\vect{\beta}$ to get the 130-dimensional vector for each pixel.
 The basis network outputs the 30-dimensional vector for each pixel (10 3-dimensional basis vectors), while the texture network outputs 3D per-pixel colors.

 \Cref{f:supp_losses} extends the diagram with the computations specific to the training time.
-For supervision, the training also runs C3DPO on 2D keypoints and uses the predictions and bases to define the NR-SFM prior loss~\eqref{e:basis_loss}.
-The diagram also shows the reprojection consistency loss~\eqref{e:repro_loss}, cross-image perceptual loss~\eqref{e:crossproj}, which requires the viewpoint and shape predictions for other images in the batch, camera-embedding alignment loss~\eqref{e:emb-align}, and the texture model loss~\eqref{e:tex-loss}.
+For supervision, the training also runs C3DPO on 2D keypoints and uses the predictions and bases to define the NR-SFM prior loss~(4) in the maon paper.
+The diagram also shows the reprojection consistency loss~(5) in the main paper, cross-image perceptual loss~(7) in the main paper, which requires the viewpoint and shape predictions for other images in the batch, camera-embedding alignment loss~(8) in the main paper, and the texture model loss~\eqref{e:tex-loss}.

 \paragraph{Batch sampling.} In each training epoch, we sample 3000 batches of 10 random images (adding a constraint on Freiburg Cars that they don't come from the same sequence).
 We optimize the network using SGD with momentum, starting with learning rate 0.001 and decreasing $10\times$ whenever the objective plateaus.
 We stop training after 50 epochs.